Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 How much does neighbourhood affect value in Mono?

 Neighbourhood can affect buyer demand, showing traffic, and price tolerance.
-A home in Hockley Valley, Island Lake Estates, Cardinal Woods, Mono Centre, Purple Hill, Camilla, Starrview Acres, Watermark, Fieldstone, or Mono Mills may attract a different comparison set depending on lot, privacy, home style, access, and buyer profile.
+A home in Hockley Valley, Island Lake Estates, Cardinal Woods, Mono Centre, Purple Hill, Camilla, Starrview Acres, Watermark, or Fieldstone may attract a different comparison set depending on lot, privacy, home style, access, and buyer profile.

 Does condition matter more when active listings are high?